geocolon/stickyNoteApp/README.md

 # Sticky Note
-I created this project to understand how to use socket.io, I wanted to create an instant messenger app.

-This is an application uses WebSocket (Socket.io) technology to create a person to person(s) instant messenger web app.
-The frontend is powered by React, Redux, Socket.io client.
-The server is a NodeJS Express server, using MongoDB and Passport for creating an account.

-Once you have created a account and use the messenger feature, all messages will be deleted once all parties are sign out.
+I wanted to create an application that mimic post it notes.
+I love using post it notes in my work to orient myself on a project but I always find that they are easily lost and usually in one place.
+Making this application solved having my notes saved to the cloud so I can have access to our post it notes.

-Please go to the deployed version here. => <a href="https://new-socket-messegner.herokuapp.com/">WebSocket</a>
+Please go to the deployed version here. => <a href="https://new-stickynote.herokuapp.com/">Sticky Note</a>

 ### How to use it.

-Please create your own account at <a href="https://new-socket-messegner.herokuapp.com/">Sticky Note</a> for full access to try it out for yourself.
+Please create your own account at <a href="https://new-stickynote.herokuapp.com/">Sticky Note</a> for full access to try it out for yourself.
 Check out the demo account.

 Username: mkim
 Password: abcdef1234